 Dithering could be the most misunderstood topic when mixing and mastering.
 Dither is the low-level noise added to digital audio files intentionally when rendered to a lower bit depth.
-Although it might seem to be counterintuitive, the process is remarkably effective.
+Although it might seem counterintuitive, the process is remarkably effective.

 Dither masks the quantization distortion that generates artifacts and unwanted noise in digital audio.
 When you transform a mix through an ADC (analog-to-digital converter), the signal gets digitally represented in binary code.